ViRT1ST/BeDownloader/README.md

 > Default is "false".

 > **turboMode**\
-> Alternate mode for navigating beetween pages.\
+> Alternate mode for navigating between pages.\
 > if set to "true" it will use option "timeoutBetweenPagesInTurboMode" for timeouts.\
 > This can work better for people with old hardware.\
 > Default is "false".